Written By: Chloe Wilson BSc(Hons) Physiotherapy

 People can usual return to work around 3-6 weeks after Ledderhose surgery and restart sports after around 3 months*.
 It may take 3-8 weeks for the swelling to subside enough to wear normal shoes.

-Plantar fascial fibromatois is only one possible cause of pain underneath the foot.
-There are a number of other conditions that can cause pain in the bottom of the foot.
+Plantar fibromas are just one possible cause of lumps and bumps on the bottom of the foot.
+There are a number of other conditions that can cause foot arch lumps such as:

 If you want to know more about treatment for plantar fibroma, talk to your doctor, podiatrist or physical therapist.